Updating SQL tables from Excel

 March 5, 2020

-Most of our customers use XLCubed for reporting, analysis and data visualisation, but an increasing number use it for data updates, either within budgeting and forecasting solutions or in niche applications.
+Many of our customers use FluenceXL reporting for analysis and data visualization, but an increasing number use it for data updates, either within budgeting and forecasting solutions or in niche applications.

 In this blog, we will walk through the steps to set this up.

-Here’s an XLCubed Table based on a SQL query, showing employee details including their salary and commission:
+Here’s a FluenceXL Table based on a SQL query, showing employee details including their salary and commission:

 Table showing Employee Details